 For example, by the first months of 2020, PicoBus had undergone the thermal vacuum test and the vibration test.
 From there, it was time for assembling the PocketQubes and the deployer, and then the bake out was in order.
 Shortly after, the Acceptance campaign took place for PicoBus, and so did the Protoflight Campaign for QUBIK-1 and QUBIK-2.
 You can read more about the extensive testing and the processes that took place earlier in the year here.

 The two PocketQubes, QUBIK-1 and QUBIK-2 are designed to have a short life span of 3-4 weeks.
-Though this period of time is relatively short, it is enough for LSF to run a series of communications experiments.
-These are primarily scheduled to take place during the Launch and Early Orbit Phase (LEOP) of the operations and the experiments revolve around satellite identification and tracking.
+Though this period of time is relatively short, it is enough for LSF to run a series of amateur radio experiments.
+These are primarily scheduled to take place during the Launch and Early Orbit Phase (LEOP) of the operations and the amateur radio experiments revolve around satellite identification and tracking.
 LEOP is a critical phase for satellites and spacecraft operations; since the sooner a team identifies and picks up communication with the satellite, the better it is for the entire operation.
 Identifying and tracking a satellite early on, almost upon deployment, helps the team to proceed fast and tackle possible problems arising.
 It is the significance of early identification and tracking and the impact this has on saving missions and operations that prompted LSF to decide to focus the scheduled experiments on that specific Phase of operations.
-By forming a series of assumptions about Satellite identification and tracking, LSF has set the objectives and several communications experiments that need to be conducted in search of possible solutions.
+By forming a series of assumptions about Satellite identification and tracking, LSF has set the objectives for experiments that need to be conducted in search of possible solutions.

 Thus, QUBIK-1 and QUBIK-2 will set out to help explore the following objectives: